Some Appalachian Trail hikers just love to hate “A Walk in the Woods” by Bill Bryson.

 Bryson blazed the trail on how to write a successful book about long distance hiking (Pun certainly intended, thank you).
 It goes something like this:

-- Hero buys a lot of equipment at an outfitter.
+- Hero buys lots of equipment

-- Hero learns lessons.
+- Hero learns lessons

 Great stories in literature and pop culture can be broken down similarly.
 A Walk in the Woods is a well-crafted book by a professional writer, not a journal!